-Step 3: Ask students to listen to the recording twice, choose the best response and confirm their initial guesses.
+Step 3: Ask students to listen to the recording twice, choose the best response and also confirm their initial guesses.

 Step 4: Elicit answers from students and ask them to justify their answers (correct answers: 1b, 2c, 3a).
-Please see Appendix for the Listening script.
+You may refer to the transcript below if necessary.